 Bayonne, Basque Country: A Unique Culture and Gastronomy

-Again, like many of France’s beautiful villages, Bayonne’s medieval old town is also known for its cobblestone streets lined by vibrant half-timbered houses.
+Again, like many of France’s beautiful villages, Bayonne’s medieval old town is also known for its cobblestone streets lined by half-timbered houses.
 If you visit the magnificent Bayonne Cathedral, you can take in marvelous panoramic city views from the top.

-In terms of the city's gastronomic wonders, you can't leave without savoring the local Bayonne chocolate, delicious pintxos and the famous jambon de Bayonne, a melt-in-your-mouth cured ham that embodies the essence of Basque flavors.
+In terms of the city's gastronomic wonders, you can't leave without savoring the local Bayonne chocolatedelicious pintxos and the famous jambon de Bayonne, a melt-in-your-mouth cured ham that embodies the essence of Basque flavors.

-Discover our self-drive Basque Country tours
+Browse our fully customizable self-drive Basque Country tours

 Colmar, Alsace: A Colorful Fairy-Tale Village